LinkedSoftwareDependencies/Article-Reproducability/content/components.md

 In this section, we introduce the _Object-Oriented Components_ ontology for describing software components and how they can be instantiated.
 We provide an example of the application of this vocabulary to object-oriented software components using JavaScript.

-{:.todo}
-Be mentally prepared for needing to remove these figures.
-Idea would be to include them in the ontology, and change our ontology application so it also shows images.
-(That would be nice actually.)

 ### Object-oriented components

 Within the [_Object-Oriented Components ontology_](https://linkedsoftwaredependencies.org/vocabularies/object-oriented),